Open Rhinoplasty or Closed Rhinoplasty: What Options Are Best For Me?

 Open vs closed Rhinoplasty?

-• Open rhinoplasty: An open rhinoplasty is a more invasive nose surgery that is performed on patients who require more significant nose reshaping or reduction.
-The nose surgeon will make incisions beneath the nose in the columella, which is the skin between the nostrils.
+Open rhinoplasty: An open rhinoplasty is a more invasive nose surgery that is performed on patients who require more significant nose reshaping or reduction.
+The nose surgeon will make incisions at the base of the nostril or between the nostrils, specifically in the columella, which is the skin between the nostrils.
 Following the incisions, the skin is raised up to enable access to the inside of the nasal cavity for contouring.
+In many cases, cartilage grafts—often harvested from the septum—are used during open rhinoplasty procedures to provide structural support, correct deformities, or enhance nasal tip contouring and dorsal augmentation.
+This method, known as the open rhinoplasty technique, is used to address both cosmetic and functional issues of the nose.
+Open rhinoplasty is often performed under general anaesthesia, especially in a hospital setting for more complex cases, to ensure patient comfort and precise surgical manipulation.
+It highlights the complexity and the surgeon’s need for a deep understanding of nasal anatomy.
 The columella will be sutured after the procedure is completed, and the nose will be taped and splinted in place.
 The splint will keep the nose in place while it heals, and it will be removed in about a week.
 Patients with genetic or structural defects, injuries to the nose needing grafting, or disappointing results from a previous nose job will benefit from open rhinoplasty.

-• Which is better: A closed rhinoplasty leaves no external scars, minimises the risk of nose discomfort, and is a less intrusive procedure.
+Which is better: A closed rhinoplasty leaves no external scars, minimises the risk of nose discomfort, and is a less intrusive procedure.
 As a result, compared to an open rhinoplasty, a closed rhinoplasty has a faster recovery period.
 Patients who want more substantial work to modify, to correct a previous nose job or shrink their nose will need an open rhinoplasty.
-In short, neither operation is 'better'; it simply relies on the individual's needs and the surgery's desired goal.
-An experienced plastic surgeon will be able to explian why they feel it is better to have an open or a closed rhinoplasty.
+In short, neither operation is ‘better’; it simply relies on the individual’s needs and the surgery’s desired goal.
+An experienced plastic surgeon will be able to explain why they feel it is better to have an open or a closed rhinoplasty.
+Understanding the differences between open and closed rhinoplasty, including the surgical techniques involved, helps in making an informed decision.

 What about a Preservation Rhinoplasty?